Benefits time bomb ticking for Conservatives

 While Britain's political mainstream is largely agreed on the need to cut spending, this year's round of cuts will be the first time it has so directly hit the income of the working families the government must court to stay in power.

-The main opposition Labour party has accused Osborne of cutting too hard and too fast - backed by warnings from the International Monetary Fund and other economists that some of the plan should be put on hold while growth recovers.
+The Labour party has accused Osborne of cutting too hard and too fast - backed by warnings from the International Monetary Fund and other economists that some of the plan should be put on hold while growth recovers.

 "I don't think it's right what they're doing," said Hanna Lundberg, walking around the huge Lakeside shopping centre with her kids in working class Thurrock on London's eastern edge.